 Aerobic fitness is perhaps the element that will most directly impact your enjoyment of a trek.
 Increased aerobic fitness will improve your body’s oxygen utilisation, meaning you are breathing more efficiently with each breath, performing more work with less stress and utilising fat as opposed to glucose as a fuel source.
 It is clear that the anaerobic system serves little use to hikers and trekkers and so your focus should be on the former.

 It’s important that this aerobic training is performed in a precise manner, firstly by establishing your maximum aerobic heart rate via the instructions below and secondly by monitoring your heart rate with a chest strap type HR monitor.
-Keep your training specific to hiking, measurable in terms of intensity and watch your hiking improve surely and gradually over time.
+For best results, keep your training specific to hiking, measurable in terms of intensity and watch your hiking improve surely and gradually over time.
 It is also clear that many hikers, regardless of their experience are not developing the core strength, balance or proprioception that would greatly improve their performance and the overall enjoyment of their time spent in the mountains.

 Appendix – How to establish your maximum aerobic heart rate with the 180 formula.